 In case you missed it, here is the first post in this series, where I show you the easy step by step of how to make super crispy yuca fries, and share what I know about the cultural significance of yuca in Brazil.
 It is a fun read!

 Where to buy yuca

 It really is just like peeling a potato.
 Except, the waxy skin of the yuca is a lot more rough than a soft potato skin, but a good vegetable peeler should totally help.

-That’s a central fibrous cord we have to get rid of, but that’s easy too.
-At this point you have to options:
+That’s a central fibrous cord we have to get rid of, but that’s easy, too.

-Make sure you let the cooked yuca cool a bit for you touch them, and then you can just pick the fibrous chords out with a fork.
+Make sure you let the cooked yuca cool a bit for you touch them.
+Then you can just pick out the fibrous chords from each piece of yuca with a fork.